Viewing this page on your device?

 If your child struggles with these bilateral playdough activities, try some other bilateral coordination activities at home.

-The playdough activities below are specifically for helping to develop dexterity in the hand.
+The playdough activities below are specifically for helping to develop dexterity in the hand and fingers.

-First, I isolate the thumb, index and middle fingers by popping a
+First, I isolate the thumb, index and middle fingers (the tripod fingers) by popping a

 piece of paper under the ring and little fingers of the dominant hand.